Robe a l'Anglaise Sewing Pattern

 One size per pattern - please choose correct bust size.
 Please see back cover photo for sizing chart.

-** Size 18 of this item is currently out of stock.
+** Sizes 12, 18 & 20 of this item are currently out of stock.
 I hope to have more soon.
 I do sincerely apologize.
 To be notified when this item is back in stock, please enter your email address below, and click on Submit.